tatdef/DAFT_0410/module_2/Lab_25_BI-Analysis-with-Tableau/README.md

         ![Payment Method vs Paperless Billing](payment-vs-paperless-billing.png).

     - From this visualization, we can see that most customers who have paperless billing also pay via electronic payment methods (with electronic check being the most popular), while payment via mailed check is the most popular payment option for customers who do not have paperless billing.

+### Actually a much clearer way to show it is to use percentages that flatten the difference in numbers between the paperless billing or not.

     - Bonus: You can also blend in the Contract dimension to get a more granular view of which billing options are most popular among customers on Month-to-Month, One Year, and Two Year service contracts.
 How?
 Your visualization should look like this:

         ![Payment Method vs Paperless Billing by Contract Type](payment-vs-paperless-billing-by-contract-type.png).

     - What are your observations?

+***That customers with paperless billing pay mostly by electronic check, while customers without paperless billing pay more often by mailed check.
+However, the average share of customers paying automatically is about the same whether or not they subscribed to paperless billing (45 vs. 42% respectively).***
+***The payment method vs. paperless billing by contract type graph is horrible to read and skewed because of the weight of the electronic checks.
+If we transform it to show percentages and use the contract as rows, it's easier to read.***
+***Then we notice : ***
+***a. that customers on month-to-month contracts prefer paperless billing and are the ones that use electronic checks the most (which makes sense considering what we saw previously).***
+***b.
+They are also the ones that have less often an automatic payment method (<30%, vs. over 50 for one-year contracts, and over 65 % for 2 year contract holders)***
+***b. that payment methods are relatively similarly distributed among one year contract holders. ***
+***c. long term contract holders (two years) tend to move towards automatic payment methods (bank transfer or credit card), but 1 out of 5 still mails checks and almost 1 out of 10 pays through electronic check.***

 5. Now that we have looked at customer distribution from a variety of perspectives, let's shift our focus to some of the other measures in our data set.
 Specifically, let's take a look at how pricing (Monthly Charge) changes with longevity (Tenure).
     - Create a visualization that: